 For us here at St Matthew's, children are not just the future of the church, they are our present as well.
 They are a vital and wonderful part of our church family.
 They have their own special time in Sunday clubs, as well as being part of our worship life.
 We have a Church Lads and Girls Brigade who meet on Monday evenings during term time and a Friday morning toddler group for parents and carers (Toddle Time).
 We also offer a wide range of activities for children and families in the whole community throughout the school holidays.
 Why not find out more and get involved?
 Everyone is welcome!

 Please pray for the children's work in this church.
 Pray too that, however old we are, we will have the kind of childlike faith which Jesus spoke of.
-"Mothers' Union" Window
+Look up to your right to the "Mothers' Union" Window "Mothers' Union" Window